mavenlink/kitno-loader/README.md

 - For each namespace, use JavaScript module
   - `require`/`import` at the top of the file
   - local variable used for namespace (avoid collision)

+## How-to-use

+Given the complexity of globals -> locals problem and the desired simplicity of a solution, codebase massaging is required to effectively run `kitno-loader`.

+1. All code references in comments should be in enclosed with backticks